jgnewman/cream-and-sugar/README.md

 that users who import it will only be allowed to pass it 2 arguments.
 If they call the function with any other number of arguments, they'll get an error.

-#### A final comparison
+#### Recursion in CnS vs recursion in JavaScript

-Lastly, let's just take a quick look at a final version of this function in Cream & Sugar, vs how the same function would be implemented recursively in JavaScript.
+Let's just take a quick look at a final version of this function in Cream & Sugar, vs how the same function would be implemented recursively in JavaScript.